Background pattern

 • If you have allergies

-• If you have a history or problems of dependence on drugs or central nervous system depressants, including alcohol
+• If you have a history of or problems with dependence on central nervous system depressants, including alcohol

 • If you are taking other medications

-Your doctor will decide whether you should take a lower dose of Valium or not take it at all.
+Your doctor will decide whether it is convenient for you to take a lower dose of Valium or not to take it at all.

-In patients with depression, Valium only acts on the anxious component, so it is not a treatment for depression itself and may eventually unmask some of its symptoms.
+In patients with depression, Valium only acts on the anxious component, so it does not constitute a treatment for depression in itself and may eventually unmask some signs of it.

-If you are epileptic and are taking long-term treatment with Valium, do not use the benzodiazepine antagonist Anexate (flumazenil) to reverse the effect of Valium, as this may cause seizures.
+If you are epileptic and are undergoing long-term treatment with Valium, it is not recommended to use the benzodiazepine antagonist Anexate (flumazenil) to reverse the effect of Valium, as convulsions may appear.

-Your doctor will pay special attention to the high risk associated with you being an elderly patient or severely debilitated.
+Your doctor will pay special attention to the high risk associated if you are an elderly patient or are severely debilitated.

 Children